wr1159/stamply/README.md

-## Stamply — "collect the world, one tap at a time"
+## Sutanpu — "collect the world, one tap at a time"

-Stamply turns any NFC sticker at a landmark into a *free* on-chain "stamp".
+Sutanpu turns any NFC sticker at a landmark into a *free* on-chain "stamp".
-Users open the Stamply mobile app, tap a plaque, and an NFT for that place lands in their wallet in ~6 s — **with zero gas paid by the user**.
+Users open the Sutanpu mobile app, tap a plaque, and an NFT for that place lands in their wallet in ~6 s — **with zero gas paid by the user**.
 All contracts live on **Polkadot Hub's native EVM** AND **Bahamut Horizon Testnet** AND **BaseSepolia** (With ForteRuleEngine), the backend sponsors fees, and the app is built with **Expo + React-Native NFC**.
 No Gas from the user — perfect for first-time visitors.